InterKan.Net Account, Privacy, and Copyright Policies

 These policies may be changed at any time without notice, and it is the responsibility of the customer to view this page periodically.

 Accounts & Billing

 Our standard billing cycle for hosting, programming, and design services is the calendar month.
 All customers are billed on the 1st of the month for the previous month's service.
-Our bills and reminders are sent electronically, and there is a $1.00 fee for bills mailed via U.S. Postal Service.
+Our bills and reminders are sent electronically via email.

 Late Fees & Penalties

 Payment is due net 10 unless otherwise specified on the invoice.
 Web hosting and other services will be assessed a 5% monthly late payment charge on any unpaid balance.
 Any account 30 days past due may be suspended at any time until the account is paid in full or other arrangements have been made for payment.

 Check or electronic check payments that are returned for non-sufficient funds, stop payment requests, incorrect account information, or a closed account will result in a $15.00 bad check fee.

 Please send notice in writing to cancel your service (verifiable email is acceptable).
 Include full name, contact number, email, or domain name (web hosting), and the reason for your departure (optional).

 When an account is canceled, all emails, files on the server, and all other host settings will be deleted and no backups will be kept for later retrieval.
 We will confirm the cancellation request once it has been processed.

 Cancellation of services does not relieve the customer from paying any outstanding balance owed on the account.
 If outstanding balances are not paid within 10 days of canceling a service, we reserve the right to send the account to collections.